GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 env_logger = "0.8.4"
 ```

+*Pro-tip:* [Use cargo-edit](https://crates.io/crates/cargo-edit) commands to add, update, remove or audit Cargo dependencies.

-I'm installing version [`0.5.0-rc.2` (release candidate)](https://api.rocket.rs/v0.5-rc/rocket/index.html) versus [`0.4.10` (stable release)](https://api.rocket.rs/v0.4/rocket/index.html) as there are some nice features coming in the new version that I wanted to use.
+I'm installing version [`0.5.0-rc.2` (release candidate)](https://api.rocket.rs/v0.5-rc/rocket/index.html) versus [`0.4.10` (stable release)](https://api.rocket.rs/v0.4/rocket/index.html) as there are some nice features coming in the new version that I want to use.
-Please use either or for this tutorial.
+Please use either/or for this tutorial.
-Alternatively, use the latest version if you are reading this in the future where mew releases are available.
+Alternatively, use the latest version if you are reading this in the future where new releases are available.

 Additional to installing Rocket, the snippet also installs [Serde (serializing and deserializing Rust data structures)](https://serde.rs/) and [`log` / `env_logger`](https://docs.rs/log/latest/log/) which can be used.

-Before we start writing our first bit of code, lets setup the `Rocket.toml` file in the root of the directory.
+Before we start writing our first bit of code, let's setup the `Rocket.toml` file in the root of the directory.

 ```toml
 [debug]